RickKotlarz/Security-Copilot-Plugins-dev/Prompt Engineering Workshop/Module 4 - Refining Reasoning and Response with Markdown/readme.md

 ![Image](./images/009_module4_create_promptbook_part_1.png)

 Once the Promptbook window appears, I’ll enter an appropriate name, tags, and description.
 Notice that the "Plugins" section lists the plugin that was executed for this prompt.
-Before saving, I’ll edit the prompt by clicking the pencil icon in the top right corner of Prompt 1.
+Before saving, I’ll edit the prompt by clicking the pencil icon in the top right corner of the prompt.

 ![Image](./images/010_module4_create_promptbook_part_2.png)